nixworks/public/news/2012/02/18/index.md

 ##### Government
 ### [The Greek Cabinet approves additional austerity measures demanded by the European Union and International Monetary Fund. ](/news/2012/02/18/the-greek-cabinet-approves-additional-austerity-measures-demanded-by-the-european-union-and-international-monetary-fund.md)
-_Context: International Monetary Fund, European Union, government_
+_Context: European Union, government, International Monetary Fund_

 ##### China
 ### [At least nine people are killed and 24 injured after a bus crashes in China's Yunnan province. ](/news/2012/02/18/at-least-nine-people-are-killed-and-24-injured-after-a-bus-crashes-in-china-s-yunnan-province.md)
-_Context: China, Yunnan province_
+_Context: Yunnan province, China_

 ##### China
 ### [Twenty one people are given jail sentences in the People's Republic of China for match fixing, including Yang Yimin, a former deputy chief of the Chinese Football Association. ](/news/2012/02/18/twenty-one-people-are-given-jail-sentences-in-the-people-s-republic-of-china-for-match-fixing-including-yang-yimin-a-former-deputy-chief-o.md)
-_Context: Chinese Football Association, match fixing, China_
+_Context: match fixing, Chinese Football Association, China_

 ##### International Monetary Fund
 ### [Former International Monetary Fund Managing Director Dominique Strauss-Kahn is summoned by French police to face questions about alleged involvement in a prostitution ring in the city of Lille. ](/news/2012/02/18/former-international-monetary-fund-managing-director-dominique-strauss-kahn-is-summoned-by-french-police-to-face-questions-about-alleged-inv.md)